ofutonify/02_LineWeaver/02_LineWeaver/02_LineWeaver.md

 If color highlighting isn’t needed, you can also edit the file after saving it as a CSV.
 - You can sort by FormID within each REC category, insert blank rows for readability, rearrange columns, or even add memo columns—none of this will affect Step 3 (reconversion to XML).

-* Just make sure not to delete any of the column headers in the first row (such as Source, Dest, etc.).
-    These headers are required for XML reconversion.
+* Just make sure not to delete any of the column headers in the first row (such as Source, Dest, etc) These headers are required for XML reconversion.
     If you want to add new columns, either leave the first-row cell blank or insert a row below with a custom title—both methods are safe.